 If an organization or business under a dedicated RA is unable to undergo the above external audit due to regulations or other factors, the RA may state their exclusion from the scope of audit for that year in an audit report or management's assertions but the Company reserves the rights to conduct a compliance audit on whether or not the above RA is in compliance with the CP and CPS to reduce any risk derived from any non-conformity with the CP or CPS.
-The Company has the right the conduct the following (but not limited to) review and examination items to ensure the trustworthiness of the PublicCA:
+The Company has the right the conduct the following (but not limited to) review and examination items to ensure the trustworthiness of PublicCA:

-- (1) If there is an event that causes the Company to reasonably suspect the dedicated RA is unable to comply CP and CPS in the event of a computer emergency event or key compromise. - (2) If the compliance audit has not been completed or there are special developments, the Company has the right to conduct a risk management review. - (3) If action or inaction by the RA causes actual or potential security and integrity threat to the ePKI, the Company must conduct the related review or examination.
+- (1) If there is an event of computer emergency or key compromise that causes the Company to reasonably suspect the dedicated RA is unable to comply with the ePKI CP and this CPS. - (2) If the compliance audit has not been completed or there are special developments, the Company has the right to conduct a risk management review. - (3) If action or inaction by the RA causes actual or potential security and integrity threat to the ePKI, the Company must conduct the related review or examination.